Robyn011/HTML_CSS/README.md

 - There are four HTML elements related to this, two for bold and two for italic.
 - Italic: <em>Whenever you want to emphasis a sentence</em>, <i> to distinguish simply visually, such as a movie title</i>
-- Bold:  "<strong>" used to show importance, seriousness, or urgency </strong>, <b> more generic and neutral and it does not carry any specific meaning </b>
+- Bold:  <strong> used to show importance, seriousness, or urgency </strong>, <b> more generic and neutral and it does not carry any specific meaning </b>

 To summarize, there are four elements in HTML that allow us to mark text as bold or italicized.
 Two of them, "<em>" and "<strong>", convey meaning and serve a language-related purpose.
 The other two, "<i>" and "<b>", do not carry any specific meaning and are used solely for visual styling.